Sanju2125/Bioinfo_codes/README.md

 # Bioinfo_Codes Sandbox

 A collection of small, independent experiments and scripts.
-Topics include optimization, phylogenetics, evolutionary events, and related methods.
+Topics include energy optimization, phylogenetics & evolutionary events and Biopython codes.

-## Structure
+# Structure
 Each folder is a self-contained mini-project with its own README.

-## Languages
+# Languages
 - Python
 - R

-## Disclaimer
+# Disclaimer
 Exploratory / research code.
 Not all scripts are production-ready.